back to Manual

 Acquisition

 If this tab is not grayed out, then you are in the middle of a series of CT scans for one patient.
 Only after completely done with this patient, click the Finalize button.
 This will cause the Acquisition tab to be grayed out and will require a new registration to begin another series, even for the same patient.
 After each acquisition, you can move to the other tabs without causing the series to be finalized.
-Because this is not a clinical setting, there is no urgency to clicking the Finalize button.
-After each CT Scan, just click the Protocol button again to take another scan for the same patient instead of Finalizing.
+It is possible to take multiple series on the same patient before finalizing.
+But we've decided it's probably best to finalize after each scan and send to the PACS server.

 We do not use this tab.